-Charter Statement: The Magnolia Health Pharmacy & Therapeutics (P&T) Committee is a multidisciplinary team of Magnolia network providers that coordinates its efforts with the Magnolia pharmacy operations ensuring a high quality pharmacy program.
+The Magnolia Health Pharmacy & Therapeutics (P&T) Committee is a multidisciplinary team of Magnolia network providers that coordinates its efforts with Magnolia's pharmacy operations, ensuring a high quality pharmacy program.
 Magnolia's P&T Committee addresses quality and utilization issues related to pharmaceuticals.
-This team also functions as the link between the state Drug Utilization Review Board and Magnolia and ensures Magnolia's compliance with state pharmaceutical mandates.
+This team also functions as the link between the state Drug Utilization Review Board and Magnolia, and it ensures Magnolia's compliance with state pharmaceutical mandates.

-The purpose of the Magnolia P&T Committee is to review health plan pharmaceutical management, preferred drug lists, and other activities that may affect access and patient safety and to make recommendations regarding drug utilization review activities such as targeted prescriber and/or member education initiatives as needed.
+The purpose of the Magnolia P&T Committee is to review health plan pharmaceutical management, preferred drug lists, and other activities that may affect access and patient safety and to make recommendations regarding drug utilization review activities such as targeted prescriber and/or member education initiatives, as needed.